 The December Day That 92 Pupils and Three Nuns Didn't Return from School

 By early evening, fire departments from all over Chicago had the five-alarm fire under control, and firemen had rescued more than 160 children from their burning school.
 They carried others out already dead, some with badly charred bodies.
-Injured children were taken to local hospitals, and the dead to the Cook County Morgue basement and to a police station where officials had set up a makeshift station to identify the dead children.
+Injured children were taken to local hospitals, and the deceased to the Cook County Morgue basement and to a police station where officials had set up a makeshift station to identify the dead children.

 Three Nuns and 92 Children